Where's the best place to buy contact lenses?

 Your eye doctor.
 Pricing of contact lenses from ECPs varies widely.
 Many people assume that lenses from an optometrist or ophthalmologist will be more expensive than contacts from other sources.
-But many eye doctors offer contacts at very competitive prices, especially if you purchase a year's supply of lenses at one time.
+But some eye doctors offer contacts at competitive prices, especially if you purchase a year's supply of lenses at one time.

 Other advantages of buying contact lenses from your eye doctor include: